Course descriptions for all departments and programs can be accessed

 131. Introduction to Comparative Politics (3)

-251. Introduction to International Relations (3)
+151. Introduction to International Relations (3)

 foundational concepts and dynamics in the field of international relations.

 310. US National Security (3)

 312. Constitutional Law: Governmental Powers (3)

 313. Judicial Politics (3)

-315. The Presidency (3)
+315. Congress and the Presidency (3)